 Each unlawful or unexcused absence is subject to disciplinary action.
-Students who are truant or cut class are not permitted to make up class projects, labs, or examinations missed during their absence.
 Chronic truancy or class cutting can be grounds for failure for the marking period or denial of credit for the class for the year.
-A student suspended from school or classes shall be responsible for all the class work covered in his/her absence.
 Assignments or examinations not made up shall be recorded as a zero and will be averaged with the grades earned to determine the quarterly mark.
 In addition, if a student is unlawfully absent for three school days, a notice will be sent to the parents or guardians informing them of the absences.
 A doctor's note covering each day is required after 3 consecutive days of illness for all absences to be considered lawful.
-Additional unlawful absences subject the parents or guardians and the student to a hearing before a District Justice and the penalties imposed by law.
+Additional unlawful absences subject the parents or guardians and the student to a hearing before a District Magistrate and the penalties imposed by law.